-Arena Academy is an in-person training to give you the skills, knowledge, and tools you need to build winning campaigns and movements.
+Arena Academy is teaming up with Ruth’s List Florida for the September Academy to offer you a virtual training opportunity to build the skills, knowledge, and tools you need to drive winning campaigns and movements.
 If you’re considering working on a campaign, you’ve come to the right place!

 Here are a few frequently asked questions about Arena Academy.

-Arena Academy is for anyone who wants to learn how to work on a Democratic campaign.
+Arena Academy is for anyone who wants to learn how to work on a Democratic campaign in Florida and around the country.
 We consider applicants at all levels of campaign experience—including those seeking to switch industries.
 We’ll teach you everything you need to get started or to level-up your skills and achieve a new role.
 In the process, you’ll get to know people from around the country who are hungry to get involved, and you’ll learn from seasoned campaign experts.

 To get a good sense of the full experience, read stories from our previous Arena Academies on our blog: